← Home E-commerce · Dunelm · 2022

 Testing each hypothesis independently

-I validated each proposed solution individually using user testing on UT.com, surveys via Lyssna, and custom analytics funnels I built to isolate each variant.
-Running them separately ensured I could attribute any change in conversion to a specific intervention.
+I validated each proposed solution individually by conducting both moderated and unmoderated usability tests on UT.com, surveys via Lyssna, and a custom analytics funnels I built to isolate each variant.
+Running the research methods separately ensured I could attribute any change in conversion to a specific intervention.

 Solution 1 — fulfilment options above checkout button